saipraseeda1025-collab/frontendpractise/README.md

 worked with basic working of navigation bar.
 day7:
-Done with label tag and used input type and placeholder attributes,need to learn about validations for them
+Done with label tag and used input type and placeholder attributes,need to learn about validations for them day 8:(Had a great break with theoritical studies) today i learnt about inline,external and internal css.